keystonejs/create-keystone-app/create-keystone-app/starter/README.md

 }
 ```

+And provide your database url from postgres.

 For more on database configuration, check out or [db api docs](https://keystonejs.com/docs/apis/config#db)

 ### Auth

-We have put auth into its own file to make this humble codebase easier to navigate.
-If you want to just browse without auth turned on, you can comment out the `isAccessAllowed` on line 21 of the Keystone file [./keystone.ts](./keystone.ts) if you want to explore the setup and admin UI without worrying about auth right now.
+We've put auth into its own file to make this humble starter easier to navigate.
+To explore it without auth turned on, comment out the `isAccessAllowed` on line 21 of the keystone file [./keystone.ts](./keystone.ts).

 For more on auth, check out our [authentication API docs](https://keystonejs.com/docs/apis/auth#authentication-api)

 ### Adding a frontend

-Keystone is frontend agnostic, and provides a graphql endpoint you can write queries against at `/api/graphql` (by default [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)).
-At Thinkmill, we tend to use [Next.js](https://nextjs.org/) and [Apollo graphql](https://www.apollographql.com/docs/react/get-started/) as our frontend and way to write queries, but if you have your own favourite, feel free to pick that up.
+As a Headless CMS, Keystone can be used with any frontend that uses GraphQL.
+It provides a GraphQL endpoint you can write queries against at `/api/graphql` (by default [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)).
+At Thinkmill, we tend to use [Next.js](https://nextjs.org/) and [Apollo graphql](https://www.apollographql.com/docs/react/get-started/) as our frontend and way to write queries, but if you have your own favourite, feel free to use it.

 A walkthrough on how to do this is forthcoming, but in the meantime our [todo example](https://github.com/keystonejs/keystone-react-todo-demo) shows a Keystone set up with a frontend.
 For a more full example, you can also look at an example app we built for [Prisma Day 2021](https://github.com/keystonejs/prisma-day-2021-workshop)

-### Next embedded keystone
+### Embedding Keystone in a Next.js frontend

 While Keystone works as a standalone app, you can embed your Keystone app into a [Next.js](https://nextjs.org/) app.
 This is quite a different setup to the starter, and we recommend checking out our walkthrough for that [here](https://keystonejs.com/docs/walkthroughs/embedded-mode-with-sqlite-nextjs#how-to-embed-keystone-sq-lite-in-a-next-js-app).